Use LibrarySearch (the Books, articles & more search box) on the MRU Library homepage to find books and journal articles.

 If the source you have chosen is not well known or widely studied, you will need to work hard to learn about the place and time period in which it was written, and perhaps also, about the type of person who wrote it - if you are unable to find information about the specific author, or if the author is unknowl.

 Journal articles should be the last place you look for information for your source analysis.
-They are unlikely to address your author or text in a general or broad enough fashion.
+They tend to be narrow in focus, and will be most helpful once you have already gained considerable knowledge about your primary source and its author from books and encyclopedias.

 Use the same strategies you used to find scholarly books - look for articles about author's life, the text, and the place and time period in which they lived, using relevant search terms to describe them.